apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 In order to create vector tiles, Baremaps uses a YAML configuration file.
 This file defines general properties, a list of layers containing SQL queries to be executed against Postgis, and, optionally, styling rules.
 This example contains a sample configuration file (`source.yaml`) which you can download to your current working directory.

-Let's preview the data with the sample configuration file (`source.yaml`) by executing the following command in a terminal.
+Let's preview and edit the map with the sample configuration file (`source.yaml`) by executing the following command in a terminal.

 ```
-baremaps preview \
+baremaps edit \
   --database 'jdbc:postgresql://localhost:5432/baremaps?user=baremaps&password=baremaps' \
   --config 'source.yaml' \
 ```